hummingbird-dev/hummingbird-treeview/README.md

 ```

-The treeview input data can have two different formats, a very simple pseudo
+The treeview input data can have two different formats, a very simple
-HTML list or a real HTML list structure.
-The simple pseudo HTML list
+pseudo HTML list or a real HTML list structure.
+The simple pseudo HTML
-can be extended with id and data-id attributes, thus essentially we
+list can be extended with height and scroll options as well as id and
-have three different ways to embed the treeview data into the page.
+data-id attributes, thus essentially we have three different ways to
+embed the treeview data into the page.

 ### 1. Simple pseudo HTML